ahmedesa/laravel-api-tool-kit-docs/ai-skill.md

 php artisan api-skill:install --force
 ```

-### Via Laravel Skills directory
+### Via Laravel Skills directory (quick setup)

-If your project uses [Laravel Boost](https://laravel.com/docs/12.x/boost), you can install the lite skill directly from the [Laravel Skills directory](https://skills.laravel.cloud/skills/laravel-api-tool-kit):
+If your project uses [Laravel Boost](https://laravel.com/docs/12.x/boost), you can install directly from the [Laravel Skills directory](https://skills.laravel.cloud/skills/laravel-api-tool-kit):

 ```bash
 php artisan boost:add-skill ahmedesa/laravel-api-tool-kit
 ```

+This installs the skill to `.ai/skills/laravel-api/` — a universal location all supported agents (Claude Code, Cursor, Copilot, Antigravity, Gemini) can read from on demand.

 > [!TIP]
 > In non-interactive environments (Docker/CI), bypass the selection prompt with: